JashT14/Java-Embedded-ML/README.md

 ## Summary

 This project demonstrates practical ML inference in legacy Java systems.
 The approach prioritizes simplicity: no microservices, no network calls, no operational overhead.
 Just a JAR dependency and an embedded model file delivering sub-millisecond predictions.

-This project demonstrates practical ML inference in legacy Java systems.
-The approach prioritizes simplicity: no microservices, no network calls, no operational overhead.
-Just a JAR dependency and an embedded model file delivering sub-millisecond predictions.